Mathematical Proofs of Two Conjectures: The Four Color Problem and The Uniquely 4-colorable Planar Graph: Recursive maximal planar graphs

 The first is based on the region where the 3-degree vertices are embedded: (1) The (2,2)-FWF graphs are obtained by successively embedding the 3-degree vertices only in the region $II$.
-The graphs belong to this type are shown in Figure 6.4; (2) They are obtained by successively and randomly embedding the 3-degree vertices in the region $I$ and $II$, as shown in Figure 6.5.
-An easily known fact about planar graphs is:

-\begin{prop}$^{[54]}$ Any face in the (maximal) planar graph can become the infinite outside face. \end{prop}
+The graphs belong to this type are shown in Figure 5.4; (2) They are obtained by successively and randomly embedding the 3-degree vertices in the region $I$ and $II$, shown in Figure 5.5.
+For planar graphs, there is a straightforward fact that \begin{Prop}$^{[54]}$ Any face in the (maximal) planar graph can become the infinite outside face. \end{Prop}

 That is, the (2,2)-FWF graphs mentioned above are obtained by embedding 3-degree vertices randomly in the region $I$ and $II$.
-We can transform any one 3-degree vertex in the region $I$ or $II$ to the outside triangular face by proposition 6.8, which is equivalent to the first classification.
+We can transform any one 3-degree vertex in the region $I$ or $II$ to the outside triangular face by proposition 5.4, which is equivalent to the first classification.
 It means that this kind of (2,2)-FWF graphs are obtained by successively embedding 3-degree vertices only in the region $II$.
 Therefore, we only consider this kind of graphs in the following sections.

-The second classification is based on whether there exists a common edge between the two triangular surfaces of two $3$-degree vertices.
+The second classification is based on whether there exists a common edge between the two triangular surfaces of two $3$-degree vertices or not.
 It is called the adjacent type if there is a common edge; otherwise, the non-adjacent type.
-As shown in Figure 6.4, the first graph belongs to the adjacent type, while the last two graphs belong to the non-adjacent type.
+As shown in Figure 5.4, the first graph belongs to the adjacent type, while the last two graphs belong to the non-adjacent type.